hamishgibbs/colocation_dashboard/README.md

 * Design notes/changes

-* Check that processed data can be released
+* Check if processed data can be released

 * Blurb text